INTRODUCTION TO CIVIL WAR NAVAL TECHNOLOGY

 THE NAVY OF THE CONFEDERACY

 At the start of the Civil War, the states

 government would organize after the Fort Sumter

 take possession of U.S. military sites,

 equipment and supplies as were located in the

 rebel states.
 Some naval vessels would be

 taken, and others would be purchased from

-owners.
-The most important ship to be taken was the
+ship to be taken was the U.S.S.
+Merrimack, which

 partially destroyed.
 The Merrimack would become

 the C.S.S.
 Virginia ironclad, and naval history

 GO TO PART FOUR: